');

 About Blue Hills, CT

-Blue Hills is a small community in Connecticut with a population of 1,989 residents.
-The median household income is $62,672 per year, which is near the national average.
-The median age in Blue Hills is 52.4 years.
+Blue Hills is a small town located in Connecticut with a population of 1,989 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,672 per year, which is 17% below the national median of $75,149.
+The median age of 52.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Blue Hills Ranks in Connecticut